-Recipe focuses extensively on operational excellence to ensure that guests are satisfied each and every time they dine at one of the Company's restaurants and are excited to come back.
-The Company offers a compelling dining experience across all of its brands by providing great food, attentive service and unique ambiance at competitive prices.
+The Company offers compelling dining experiences across all of its brands by providing great food, attentive service and unique ambiance at competitive prices.
 Recipe consistently works to improve its customer experience and value offering at both the corporate and franchise level.
 The Company's quality control standards are of utmost importance and help ensure consistent quality of product at both the brand and individual restaurant level.